korjavin/tg2dynalist/README.md

 ## Features

 - Forwards text messages from Telegram to Dynalist inbox
+- Handles forwarded messages with source information
+- Uploads images to Cloudflare R2 and includes links in Dynalist
+- Ignores stickers, animations, and audio files but processes the text
 - Authenticates users based on Telegram user ID
 - Simple deployment with Docker